 Bigodi Wetland Sanctuary is a famous “Home of the Great Blue Turaco” with a lot more bird species making it a real bird watcher’s paradise.
 The Beautiful Sanctuary shelters over 200 species of birds including Hornbills, Turacos, Parrots, Cranes, Kingfishers, and many more swamp endemics.
 Furthermore, the sanctuary is the home of 8 species of primates, including the Black and White Colobus, Red Colobus, Red Tailed Monkey, Grey Cheeked Mangabey, Olive Baboon, L’hoest Monkey, Vervet Monkey and the Blue Monkey.

-The Sanctuary swamp also habituates several other mammals such as sitatungas, bushbucks and otters.
+The Sanctuary swamp also habituates several other mammals such as sitatungas, bushbucks, and otters.
 Local and knowledgeable guides will take you on an interpretive tour as they escort you through the lush vegetation.
-This is the perfect opportunity to view the wildlife from the forest pathways, boardwalks and atop a tree house tucked high in the canopy, wow what a fantastic experience!!
+This is the perfect opportunity to view the wildlife from the forest pathways, boardwalks, and atop a tree house tucked high in the canopy, wow what a fantastic experience!!

 Include Bigodi wetland in any of your birding in Uganda itineraries and enjoy the sightings of different bird species.
-After a chimpanzee trekking safari in Kibale forest or during along Uganda tour from gorilla tracking in Uganda‘s Bwindi or Mgahinga you can still visit Bigodi wetland for Uganda birding safaris.
+After a chimpanzee trekking safari in the Kibale forest or during along Uganda tour from gorilla tracking in Uganda‘s Bwindi or Mgahinga you can still visit Bigodi wetland for Uganda birding safaris.